-The information contained in this article is current as at 4 May 2020 and may no longer be up-to-date.
+The information contained in this article is current as at 3 September 2020.
 To view information on the latest coronavirus updates, please visit our COVID-19 Updates, Webinars and Resources page or alternatively contact us on (03) 9560 2922 for further information on any recent changes.

 The social distancing restrictions that have been introduced in response to the coronavirus pandemic have raised issues regarding the signing of legal documents that require a witness, including affidavits and statutory declarations.